 What is your greatest challenge when a patient walks through your door?

-Cellworks assists interpretation of heterogeneity in a patient’s tumor genomic profiling using computational mathematics and bio-simulation to create the patient’s genomic profile, and understand the biochemical molecular pathways and disease phenotypes for effective clinical outcomes.
-Our reports provide you with actionable suggestions, each with a transparent causative rationale.
+Cellworks assists interpretation of heterogeneity in a patient’s tumor genomic profiling using computational mathematics and biosimulation.The patient disease model is created to understand the biochemical molecular pathways and clinical outcomes of treatment on disease phenotypes.
+Cellworks Therapy Response Index (TRI) reports provide you with actionable suggestions, each with a transparent causative rationale.

 VENTURATM Ideal Combination:

 Cellworks VenturaTM informs physicians of relapsed or refractory patients’ response to combinations of FDA approved drugs, within and outside Standard Care, their Therapy Response Index (TRI), by biosimulating their impact on the patient’s genomic aberrations.